connexcs/docs/docs/reporting-problems.md

 This section covers the best practices for reporting problems to ConnexCS support.
 We encourage feedback but also want to make sure you have the most efficient means of expressing a problem so there are no delays.

 ### Issue Classification and Response times
-Issues are classified based on a combination of Category and Severity.
+ConnexCS classifies issues based on a combination of **Category** and **Severity**.
 If you are not able to determine the Category or Severity, we can help with this.

 #### Categories